ScottA22/CNE310_PyDebug2/README.md

 ## Getting Started

 To use PyDebug2, you need a Python compiler.
-If you don't have one, you can download PyCharm python compilor from there official website down below.
+If you don't have one, you can download PyCharm python compilor from their official website down below.

 ```
 https://www.python.org/downloads/